John Martin was lying face down on the cold, wet street, in a dark alley, next to a dumpster.

 He just laid there.

-In this moment, he just wanted to be.
-Every other moment of his life, it seemed like he was always doing something.
-And look where that got him.
+Right now, he just wanted to be.
+Every other moment of his life, it seemed like he was doing, doing, doing, constantly.
+And look where all that got him.

 His clothes were soaked.
 He was lying in a puddle of dumpster filth, mixed with his own blood.